peerlibrary/meteor-blaze-components/README.md

 Blaze Components supersedes the `templating` package and provides its functionality as well.

 Blaze Components compile HTML template files both on the client and server side.
 If you have previously been adding HTML files on the server side as well, you might want to limit those to the client side only.
-Moreover, server side HTML template files do not support `<head>` or `<body>` tags.

 Additional packages
 -------------------